tarpaha/hrenobot/README.md

   * Receives data in JSON `{ text: _text_ }`
   * Get last word from `_text_`
   * Send it with `GET /get` to *Librarian*
-  * Waits for the response and returns it upper
+  * Waits for the response, extract `reaction` and returns it upper as `answer`
 * `GET /update`
   * Sends `GET /update` to the *Librarian*
   * Waits for the response and returns it upper

 ### Librarian

+RestAPI service.
 Returns reaction for passed word.
 Uses Google Spreadsheets as storage for `word -> reaction` pairs.

 #### API